gdbroman/broman.blog/_posts/2020/2020-05-08-dont-learn-to-code.md

 It has become fashionable to preach coding nowadays.
 That everyone should #learntocode RIGHT NOW!

-The reasoning is that, since software is so ubiquitous now, everyone should at least understand the basics of computer programming.
+The reasoning is that, since software is now so ubiquitous, everyone should at least understand the basics of computer programming.

 But as someone who started programming at 13 years old, I think this is somewhat lazy thinking.